Bricktech2000/Notes/notes/sleep.md

 see [[math-notation]]

-> **Sleep inertia** refers to the transitional state between sleep and wake, marked by impaired performance, reduced vigilance, and a desire to return to sleep. _"it sucks waking up"_
+> **definition**: _Sleep inertia_ refers to the transitional state between sleep and wake, marked by impaired performance, reduced vigilance, and a desire to return to sleep. _"it sucks waking up"_

 ## REM Sleep